 2. Why have the Migration Program planning levels not changed for the year 2021-22?

 The 2021-22 Migration Program has been retained with the same policy settings as for the previous program year.
 The planning ceiling has been retained at 160,000 places to build on Australia’s success last year in managing the impacts of COVID-19.
-The aim has also been to maximise flexibility for increased migration in line with changing health, economic and border conditions.
+The aim has also been to maximize flexibility for increased migration in line with changing health, economic and border conditions.

-However, the Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs will at his option redistribute places between Skill stream visa categories in response to public health, economic and labour market requirements.
+However, the Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs will at his option redistribute places between Skill stream visa categories in response to public health, economic and labor market requirements.
 This will ensure that migration to Australia remains responsive to changes in economic activity and border restrictions.

 3. Will other policy settings change in the 2021-22 Migration Program?